-Culture relates to morale and how people get along.
+This relates to morale and how people get along.
 Keeping a pulse on culture is difficult when teams are dispersed.
 When team members are isolated, it is easier to feel less involved and engaged in the day to day tasks, as well as lessening responsibility for the finished product.
 It's very important to hire self-motivated people to work remotely.
-Reinforce the team connectedness.
+Reinforce the team's bonds.
 Continually unite remote workers by collecting and sharing each member’s feedback and progress reports.
 Follow a very strong, regular communication strategy.

-Use Technology.
 We have a plethora of tools to assist us with long distant communication.
-Video Conferencing, Skype, VoIP and other meeting platforms assist teams to stay connected.
+Video conferencing, Skype, VoIP and other meeting platforms assist teams to stay connected.
 Use these tools regularly (daily, weekly) to keep the team united.

 To truly perform well, teams need to rely on each other’s skill sets, the strengths that each bring to the table to benefit the team.
 Team members need a really clear idea of the projects remote workers are working on and what unique skills they contribute.

 Promote ways to help team members collaborate remotely and support each other.
 Team trust grows when we rely on each other to achieve goals.
 If you get the sense people are achieving their goals separately, find ways to bridge skills and cooperation.
 Ensure that projects are being worked on collaboratively, not separately.